 Two different tests can give a different results for two principal reasons: firstly, the type of test that you are using is not the most appropriate due to the stage of the viral infection you are facing, which is the reason why usually the different types of test are complementary to each other; and secondly, the reliability of the specific test (usually method) you are performing is not enough.
 For a test to be reliable, several variables are analyzed, the most important of which are the sensitivity and specificity of the test.

 Both variables are essential for a test, since a high sensitivity avoids false negatives COVID-19 results, while a high specificity avoids false positive COVID-19 results, for example, because the test detect antibodies against the influenza virus or another type of coronavirus different to the SARS-CoV-2.

-Carlos III Health Institute carried out a reliability study of various rapid diagnostic techniques for COVID-19, according to this study the antibody tests available in Spain by then proved a sensitivity of 64% when applied to patients without taking into account the time of evolution of the disease, and 80% in patients with more than 7 days of evolution.
+Carlos III Health Institute carried out a reliability study of various rapid diagnostic techniques for COVID-19, according to this study the antibody tests available all over the world by then proved a sensitivity of 64% when applied to patients without taking into account the time of evolution of the disease, and 80% in patients with more than 7 days of evolution.

 Additionally, four research groups of the National Centre for Biotechnolgy of the Spanish National Research Council.
 (CNB-CSIC) worked during the lockdown to improve this percentage of reliability in serological tests and their investigations resulted in the identification of antibodies reaction against a new non-structural SARS-Cov-2 virus protein (protease) which allowed the creation of a new serological test with a reliability of 98%.
 This is the test that we manufacture at Immunostep, in our laboratories in Salamanca, in ELISA kit format, one of the most reliable proven technologies for serological analysis of the population, and based on procedures that are frequently performed in hospitals and specialized laboratories.